lucasmence/PHPQuery/README.md

 # PHPQuery
-Making your connection with MySQL using PHP more simple;
+Making your MySQL connection with PHP simpler;

 First, you need to edit the **database.json** file like this.